Just about 4 in 10 Americans get a flu shot.

 Are you one of the 6 in 10 holding out on a flu shot?
 It’s not too late.
 Get one and save yourself the headache (and body aches and sneezing and sore throat).
 You’ll also be helping to keep the people around you healthy, because the more people who are vaccinated, the less flu will spread.

-Flu shots are available for $25 (regular dose) and $40 (high-dose version) at all Baptist Health Urgent Care locations and Baptist Health Express Care clinics.
+Flu shots are available for $25 (regular dose) and $40 (high-dose version) at all Baptist Health Urgent Care locations.
 Find the location nearest you.